SushiLeader/python-username-generator/README.md

-# python-username-generator
+# roblox-username-generator

-generate random usernames from external text file.
+generate random usernames from 3 text files and check it with roblox api.